-Mitigating factors for 2022 MATSEC Examinations Session
+Mitigating factors for 2023 MATSEC Examinations Session

-Changes in Subject Content Content in Unit 1 has been reduced to what was covered in Assignment 1.
-Remaining content is not expected to be delivered.
-Content of Unit 2 K1, C2, C4 and A3 may not be covered.
+Changes in Subject Content Content of Unit 1 K9, K10, C5 and A2 may not be covered.
 Content of Unit 3 K4, K9, C1 and C2 may not be covered.
-Changes in Coursework Unit 1 Assignment 2 will not be carried out.
-Marks for this component will be prorated at the end of the programme based on the performance in the other assessments of the qualification.
-Unit 2 A3 will not be assessed in the coursework but still included on the front sheet and awarded full marks.
+Changes in Coursework Unit 1 A2 will not be assessed in the coursework but still included on the front sheet and awarded full marks.
 Unit 3: No changes.
-Changes in Exam Paper(s) The Unit 1 Controlled assessment will not be carried out.
-Marks for Unit 1 Controlled assessment will be prorated at the end of the programme based on the performance in the other assessments of the qualification.
-The Unit 2 Controlled assessment will not include K1, C2 and C4.
-Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the The Unit 3 Controlled assessment will not include K4 , K9 , C1 and C2 .
+Changes in Exam Paper(s) The Unit 1 Controlled assessment will not include K9 , K10 and C5 .
 Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the same unit.
+The Unit 3 Controlled assessment will not include K4 , K9 , C1 and C2 .
+Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the